-The Department of Physical and Environmental Sciences (DPES) at the University of Toronto Scarborough (UTSC) invites applications for a full-time teaching stream position in the broader area of Conservation and Biodiversity.
-The appointment will be at the rank of Assistant Professor, Teaching Stream and will commence on July 1, 2022, or shortly thereafter.
+The Department of Physical and Environmental Sciences (DPES) at the University of Toronto Scarborough (UTSC) invites applications for a full-time tenure stream position in the area of Environmental Microbiology.
+The appointment will be at the rank of Assistant Professor and will commence on July 1, 2022, or shortly thereafter.

 Salary will be commensurate with qualifications and experience.

 The appointment is in the Department of Physical and Environmental Sciences with full membership in the tri-campus Graduate Department of Physical and Environmental Sciences.
-The successful candidate will primarily teach graduate courses, but will also have opportunities to build new undergraduate courses in the Department of Physical and Environmental Sciences.
-DPES is committed to collaborative and interdisciplinary approaches to teaching and research.
-For more information about the Department of Physical and Environmental Sciences, please visit https://www.utsc.utoronto.ca/physsci/.
+The successful candidate will teach undergraduate courses in our major and specialist programs in environmental science in DPES and will have opportunities to build new graduate courses in the Graduate Department of Physical and Environmental Sciences.
+The ability to teach classes in microbial diversity/ecology and on the analysis of microbiomes will be an asset.
+DPES is committed to collaborative and interdisciplinary approaches to research and teaching.
+For more information about the Department of Physical and Environmental Sciences, please visit http://www.utsc.utoronto.ca/physsci/.

 All qualified candidates are invited to apply online by clicking the link below.
-Applicants must submit a cover letter; a current curriculum vitae; a complete teaching dossier to include a strong teaching philosophy statement, sample course syllabi (delivered or planned), teaching evaluations, and samples of recent teaching-related scholarly work related to the position.
+Applicants must submit a cover letter; a current curriculum vitae; a research statement outlining current and future research interests; up to three samples of recent scholarly work; and a teaching dossier to include a teaching statement/philosophy, sample course syllabi, and teaching evaluations.

 Applicants must provide the name and contact information of three references.
 The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each after an application is submitted (this happens overnight).
 Applicants remain responsible for ensuring that references submit letters (on letterhead, dated and signed) by the closing date.